Rei-SwitchBot/faq/en-us-second-reply/Ceiling Light.md

 SwitchBot Ceiling Light Pro is equipped with built-in Wi-Fi and Bluetooth chips.
 When adding the device to the SwitchBot app, a Wi-Fi connection is required.
 Once added, even if the Wi-Fi is disconnected, as long as it's within Bluetooth range, you can still turn on and turn off the Ceiling Light through the SwitchBot app.
 Please note that automation, schedule, and scene functions can only be used when connected to Wi-Fi.

+---
+### Troubleshooting Failed to Update SwitchBot Ceiling Light Firmware

+Thank you for reporting this issue.
+We apologize for any inconvenience caused.
+1. To determine if your device needs to be replaced, could you kindly provide the following information?
+  1. Screen recording showing firmware update failure

+2. Also, if the replacement service is needed, to expedite shipment, please provide us with the necessary details so we can assist you as soon as possible.
+- Purchase channel
+- Order ID
+- Recipient Full Name
+- Phone Number
+- Country
+- Street Address
+- City
+- State/Province
+- ZIP/Postal Code
+- A screenshot of your order

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.
+*Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.

+---
+### Is It Possible to Operate SwitchBot Ceiling Light via Bluetooth?

+SwitchBot Ceiling Light is equipped with built-in Wi-Fi and Bluetooth chips.
+When adding the device to the SwitchBot app, a Wi-Fi connection is required.
+Once added, even if the Wi-Fi is disconnected, as long as it's within Bluetooth range, you can still turn on and turn off the Ceiling Light through the SwitchBot app.
+Please note that automation, schedule, and scene functions can only be used when connected to Wi-Fi.